gileck/training-app-v2/tasks.md

         - `exerciseActivityLog` (upsert/increment `setsCompleted` for the day).
 - 28. [x] API endpoint to add/edit/delete a `weeklyNote` within a `weeklyProgress` document.
 [DONE]

-### Saved Workouts
+### Saved Workouts [DONE]
-- 29. [ ] API endpoint to get all saved workouts for the user.
+- 29. [x] API endpoint to get all saved workouts for the user.
-- 30. [ ] API endpoint to create a saved workout from selected exercise IDs.
+- 30. [x] API endpoint to create a saved workout from selected exercise IDs.
-- 31. [ ] API endpoint to delete a saved workout.
+- 31. [x] API endpoint to delete a saved workout.
-- 32. [ ] API endpoint to get details of a saved workout (including exercise details).
+- 32. [x] API endpoint to get details of a saved workout (including exercise details).

 ### Progress View Data
 - 33. [ ] API endpoint to get aggregated daily activity from `exerciseActivityLog` for a user within a date range.